How Likely Are Large Elections Tied?: Introduction

 \subsection{Related Work and Discussions}

-{\bf Ties in elections.} The importance of estimating likelihood of ties has been widely acknowledged, for example, as~Mulligan and Hunter commented: {\em ``Perhaps it is common knowledge that civic elections are not often decided by one vote...a precise calculation of the frequency of a pivotal vote can contribute to our understanding of how many, if any, votes might be rationally and instrumentally cast~\cite{Mulligan2003:The-Empirical} ''}.
-In practice, ties are not rare in high-stakes elections and have led to pitfalls and consequent modifications of electoral systems and constitutional laws.
+{\bf Ties in elections.} The importance of estimating likelihood of ties has been widely acknowledged, for example, as~Mulligan and Hunter commented: {\em ``Perhaps it is common knowledge that civic elections are not often decided by one vote...a precise calculation of the frequency of a pivotal vote can contribute to our understanding of how many, if any, votes might be rationally and instrumentally cast''}~\cite{Mulligan2003:The-Empirical}.
+In practice, however, ties are not as rare as commonly believed, even in high-stakes elections, and have led to pitfalls and consequent modifications of electoral systems and constitutional laws.
 For example, in the 1800 US presidential election, Jefferson and Burr tied in the electoral college votes.
 By the Constitution, the House of Representatives should vote until a candidate wins the majority.
-However, in the following 35 rounds of deadlocked voting, none of the two candidates got the majority.
+However, in the subsequent 35 rounds of deadlocked voting, none of the two candidates got the majority.
 Eventually, Jefferson won the 36th revote to become the president.
 This {\em ``had demonstrated a fundamental flaw with the Constitution.
-As a result, the Twelfth Amendment to the Constitution was introduced and ratified~\cite{Campbell2015:Political}''}.
+As a result, the Twelfth Amendment to the Constitution was introduced and ratified''}~\cite{Campbell2015:Political}.

-\paragraph{Three-or-more-way ties.} Nowadays, legislators are well-aware of two-way ties in elections and have specified tie-breaking mechanisms to handle them.
+\paragraph{\bf Three-or-more-way ties.} Nowadays, legislators are well-aware of the possibility of two-way ties in elections and have specified tie-breaking mechanisms to handle them.
 However, three-or-more-way ties have not received their deserved attention and are sometimes overlooked.
 For example, the 2019 Code of Alabama Section 17-12-23 states: {\em ``In all elections where there is a tie between the two highest candidates for the same office, for all county or precinct offices, it shall be decided by lot by the sheriff of the county in the presence of the candidates''}.
-The Code did not specify what action should be taken when three or more candidates are tied for the first place.
-Our theorems and propositions characterize how rare this happens so that the legislators can make an informed decision about whether the loophole is a significant concern in practice, and in case it is, how to fix it.
+The Code does not specify what action should be taken when three or more candidates are tied for the first place.
+Results in this paper characterize how rare this happens, so that the legislators can make an informed decision about whether the loophole is a significant concern in practice, and in case it is, how to fix it.